 My breathing is shallow before I step into the stale, dimly lit room.
-I take a seat, nodding a hello to the docile man to my left and smiling at the woman who sits across from me; her candid vulnerability and blatant remarks resonate, often causing me to think about her words long after our time together ends.
+I take a seat, nodding a hello to the docile man to my left and smiling at the woman who sits across from me facing their own addiction recovery.
+Her candid vulnerability and blatant remarks resonate, often causing me to think about her words long after our time together ends.

 I am just six months into my recovery journey and the youngest person in attendance.
 I’m not sure if we’d peg each other as friends outside of this room, but in this place, it’s as though these people understand me better than some of my bosom friends—their authenticity and vulnerability is refreshing and without airs or pretenses.